Master of Arts in Global and International Studies

 Graduate Admission

-Applications for the traditional M.A. program are accepted for each term.
-Please see the traditional MA and ISP admission pages for more information about the admission requirements, deadlines, and processes, as well as for contact information for the admissions program coordinator.
+Applications for the Lawrence M.A. program are accepted for each term.
+Please see the Lawrence M.A. and ISP admission pages for more information about the admission requirements, deadlines, and processes, as well as for contact information for the admissions program coordinator.

 M.A.
 Degree Requirements